-The school has processes in place to support pupil's behaviour where the usual rewards and sanctions strategies are not working.
 The use of reflection charts / support cards / report cards are used which engage the pupils in target setting and reflection.

 Managing Pupils' Transition

 The school is aware that points of transition can lead to increased anxiety and stress which, in turn can result in behaviour which does not meet expected levels.
 The school has a number of strategies and approaches in place to manage transition into, through and from the school and thus reduce the likelihood of transition leading to behavioural issues.
 These include